 PISCATAWAY, N.J.
 (January 8, 2019) – President Trump reinstated and expanded the global gag rule with the goal of reducing abortions, but new research suggests the policy could do the opposite.
 A study by Rutgers University Professor Yana Rodgers finds that women in Latin America and Africa were up to three times more likely to have an abortion when the rule was in effect under President George W. Bush.
-The findings appear in Rodgers’ new book, The Global Gag Rule and Women’s Reproductive Health.
+The findings appear in Rodgers’ new book, The Global Gag Rule and Women’s Reproductive Health, published by Oxford University Press.

 “The global gag rule causes more abortions, not fewer,” Professor Rodgers said.
 “When the U.S. cuts off a critical stream of funding, some healthcare clinics in developing countries are forced to reduce staff or shut down altogether.
 This makes it harder for women living in those areas to get contraception.
 The result is more unintended pregnancies and more abortions.”